 - Rentals of jet skis, boats, canoes, kayaks, and paddle boards may resume operations provided that CDC Guidelines, including all social distancing guidelines, are adhered to.

-- County-operated golf courses are open with significant modifications for single play:
+- County-operated golf courses are open for play with social distancing and player safety practices.

 - Pool capacity shall be limited to ensure that social distancing is maintained at all times.